alidanapour/chip8_emulator/Product_Document.md

 2. At most 3 members work off the same branch.
 3. Instead of handling multiple feature branches, use feature flags.

 Critical information is included in the project documentation and this documentation will be updated when more information is available.
 For detailed release planning and progress tracking, we will use Trello instead.
 For each task, the member who is responsible for the task must track the number of hours he/she spends on it to improve effort estimation of tasks in the next release.
-With Trello, members can add notes to thier tasks.
+With Trello, members can add notes to their tasks.

 In the case of re-planning, if the re-planning results in delay of critical features, an in-person meeting must be held as soon as possible to discuss the following points: